From Broadway actresses to silent screen stars, early performers raised awareness about efforts to turn incarcerated people into productive citizens.

 Incarcerated actor brings craft to prison

-“Griffin’s sight is gradually forsaking him and in a short time, oculists declare, he will be totally blind,” the paper reported.
-“Mrs. Webber played in historical productions with Griffin on southern stages.
-She considered him a great actor and during his trial in Oakland for bigamy she made a strong effort to prevent his incarceration.
+“Griffin’s sight is gradually forsaking him and in a short time, will be totally blind,” newspapers reported.
+“Webber played in historical productions with Griffin on southern stages.
+She considered him a great actor.
+During his trial in Oakland for bigamy, she made a strong effort to prevent his incarceration.
 Having failed in that she has constantly endeavored to secure his pardon.”

 Webber’s efforts were not in vain.
 The board recommended Webber’s sentence be commuted.